"I'm sure you agree that going shopping for a plus size bridal gown is not easy."

 The shops generally aren't as busy through the week so you won't have to worry about a lot of spectators.
 Also the sales staff will take more time in helping you.

-One thing that I need to say is that most bridal stores don't have any or just a few plus size bridal gowns.
-So most likely when you call around you will not find anyone who has gowns in your size.
+One thing that I need to say is that most bridal stores just a have few plus size bridal gowns.
+Some may not have any.
+So most likely you should call around to see who has gowns in your size.

 I know you are saying "now what do I do?"
 I want you to go to the bridal store anyway.
 Even though you may not be able to try anything on... use this opportunity to look at the stock available and ask which ones can be ordered in your size.